openenergymonitor/emonhub/configuration.md

     [[8]]
         [[[rx]]]
+           names = power1, power2, power3, power4, Vrms, temp1, temp2, temp3, temp4, temp5, temp6, pulse
            datacodes = h,h,h,h,h,h,h,h,h,h,h,L
            scales = 1,1,1,1,0.01,0.1,0.1,0.1,0.1,0.1,0.1,1

+In this example the RMS Voltage is multipled by 0.01 and temperature values by 0.1.
+Which means that the RMS voltage was multipled by 100x and temperature values by 10x on the emontx.

 or a single scale can be applied (note scale instead of scale**s** with an s)